 If you have only a little experience with brakes, gears, or fixing punctures then we recommend you take our City & Guilds Level 1 course first.

-If you’re not sure where you’re at, please contact firstname.lastname@example.org we’ll do our best to get you on the right course.
+If you’re not sure where you’re at, please contact email@example.com.
+We’ll do our best to find the right course for you.